-However, since the ConDem government's attacks on women and men workers jobs and pay and the disproportionate effect of the cuts on women, this picture will be very different in the coming years.
+However, since 2010 conservative government's attacks on women and men workers jobs and pay and the disproportionate effect of the cuts on women, this picture has changed over the years.

-Cuts in the public sector will have a massive impact on women since around two thirds of employees in that sector are women.
-The loss of thousands of women's jobs in the public, private and the voluntary sectors could mean that narrowing of the pay gap could be short lived.
+Cuts in the public sector has had a massive impact on women since around two thirds of employees in that sector were women.
+The loss of thousands of women's jobs in the public, private and the voluntary sectors has meant that narrowing of the pay gap was short lived.

-It is more vital than ever to fight against the cuts and to tackle the pay inequality women face.
-These are women of different age groups, race & ethnicity, living and working in various industries, regions and sectors.
+It is more vital than ever to continue the fight against the cuts and to tackle the pay inequality women face.
+These are women of different age groups, race, living and working in various industries, regions and sectors.
 The issues are the same and the message is, close the pay gap for good.